BIOGRAPHY

 Laura directed The Cave of Adullam which premiered at Tribeca in 2022 winning Best Documentary Feature and the Audience Award.
 It follows a martial arts sensei who teaches boys emotional stability and helps them confront unresolved trauma.
 In an interview with Deadline, producer Laurence Fishburne said: “She has a cinematic sensitivity and a doctor’s bedside manner...
 Laura doesn’t impose her personality or her energy onto anything.
 It boils down to her humanity and her ability to see the humanity in all.”
 The film is available on ESPN+.

-On World Refugee Day 2025, Al Jazeera English released her latest documentary The Cat Man Eshete, garnering rave reviews: “There are stories that whisper gently at first – until they change how we see the world.
-The Cat Man Eshete is exactly that kind of story.”
-She served as the series director on the original documentary series We Were Here for YouTube and the UNHCR.
-Laura’s work has been noticed by some of the world’s biggest brands, winning the Brand Entertainment Webby Award in both 2024 and 2025.
+She served as the series director on an original documentary series reframing perceptions about refugees for YouTube and the UNHCR.
+Laura’s work has been noticed by some of the world’s biggest brands, with documentaries that she directed winning the Brand Entertainment Webby Award in both 2024 and 2025.

-Spanning several years with a young homeless mother masked in tattoos, Laura’s award-winning debut film Lucky screened across the globe and on TV in 2014.
-With a background in journalism, she wrote for many publications and was senior editor of Vibe magazine.
+With a background in journalism, Laura wrote for many publications and was senior editor of Vibe magazine.
 She co-authored acclaimed celebrity memoirs, most notably My Infamous Life: The Autobiography of Mobb Deep's Prodigy which the Ringer described as "one of the best music autobiographies ever".